FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 * A service account for the controller
 * The serviceAccountName field in the controller's pod spec
-* A `WATCH_NAMESPACE` environment variable defined in the controller's pod spec
+* A `WATCH_NAMESPACE` environment variable defined in the controller's pod spec or in the arguments of the st
 * A Role that grants access to the necessary permissions to all of the resources that the controller manages.
 See the [sample role](https://raw.githubusercontent.com/FoundationDB/fdb-kubernetes-operator/master/config/samples/deployment/rbac_role.yaml) for the list of those permissions.
 * A RoleBinding that binds that role to the service account for the controller